lonesomegeek/LSG.GenericCrud/docs/CustomLayers/README.md

 - ...

 TODO: Complete

-    -

 ## How injection works
 You can use the builtin injection with three different kind of injections:
-- Scoped (AddScoped): Dependency instance created once per client request (connection)
+- Scoped (AddScoped): Dependency instance created once per client request (connection/session)
-- Transient (AddTransient): Dependency instance created each time it is needed
+- Transient (AddTransient): Dependency instance created each time an object is created with this dependency
-- Singleton (AddSingleton): Dependency instance created once and always reused (even in different client requet) Further documentation from Microsoft: [Documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1#service-lifetimes)
+- Singleton (AddSingleton): Dependency instance created once and always reused (even in different client sessions) Further documentation from Microsoft: [Documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1#service-lifetimes)

 But...
-This if where it get really interesting.
+This is where it get really interesting.
 Let's say you have a special need for an entity.
 This particular *Account* entity (but not the others) is in need for a custom service layer (ie.: CustomServiceLayerWithTransactionApprobation).
 Here is a sample of what you do today:

 ```csharp
 services.AddCrud();
 ```